 The problem comes in how the media, and shows like Doomsday Preppers, have chosen to portray these people.
-Instead of highlighting them in a way that can help better prepare the public, we often only here the word prepping when it’s tied to some psychopath who just killed a bunch of people.
+Instead of highlighting them in a way that can help better prepare the public, we often only hear the word prepper when it’s tied to some psychopath who just killed a bunch of people.

 Sadly, and something that leads me into my second point, is the fact that these “preppers” often have more practical knowledge than the emergency preparedness experts our government pays to do this for a living.

-Case and Point: Last year I attended an emergency preparedness summit that literally surprised the hell out of me.
-I went hoping to get a better idea of how emergency preparedness people plan for disasters, what I came away with was anything but helpful.
+Case and Point: Last year I attended an emergency preparedness summit that surprised the hell out of me.
+I went hoping to get a better idea of how emergency preparedness people plan for disasters, something I could share with the readers, what I came away with was anything but helpful.

 Conference after conference was devoted to things like social media, how to respond to the media, and how to basically cover their asses once they screwed something up.
-Hour after hour was devoted to discussions on how to respond to the media when things didn’t go as planned.
+Hour after hour was devoted to discussions on how to respond to the media when things “don’t go as planned.”

 These people were literally reviewing case studies of all the times they screwed things up, and then talking about how they could have better handled the media backlash.
-I couldn’t believe it; instead of reviewing these screw ups, and then figuring out how to prevent them, they instead choose to figure out how they could better respond to media criticism.
+I couldn’t believe it; instead of reviewing the screw ups, and then figuring out how to prevent them in the future, they choose to instead figure out how they could better respond to media criticism.
 Government at its finest!